 Within about five weeks after treatment, the upper lip is noticeably smoother.

-While you are making plans, be sure to make arrangements for someone to drive you home if you will be given tranquilizers or sedation for your laser treatment.
+While you are making plans, be sure to make plan for someone to drive you home if you will be given tranquilizers or sedation for your laser treatment.

-Laser resurfacing may be performed in a hospital, an outpatient surgery center or a surgeon's office-based facility.
+Laser resurfacing may be performed in a hospital, an outpatient surgery center or a surgeon’s office-based facility.
 For cost containment and convenience, laser resurfacing is usually done on an outpatient basis.
-For the more extensive resurfacing procedures or for resurfacing combined with other surgical procedures, you may be admitted to a hospital or a recovery center.
+However, for more extensive resurfacing procedures or for resurfacing combined with other surgical procedures, you may be admitted to a hospital or a recovery center.

-Laser resurfacing is a relatively quick procedure.
-It usually takes anywhere from a few minutes to 1 1/2 hours, depending on how large of an area is involved.
+Laser resurfacing is a relatively quick procedure that takes anywhere from a few minutes to 90 minutes, depending on the size of the area that is involved.

-You are likely to experience some mild swelling and discomfort after laser resurfacing.
+You will likely experience some mild swelling and discomfort after laser resurfacing.
 However, this can be controlled with ice packs and medications prescribed by your surgeon.

-During this phase of healing, it is very important that you not pick the crusts off the treated area or scarring may result.
-Most patients are free of crusts by about 10 days post-operatively.
-Redness may persist for several weeks.
+During this phase of healing, it is very important that you not pick the crusts off the treated area, or scarring may result.
+Most patients are free of crusts by about 10 days post operation; however, redness may persist for several weeks.

 Your new skin will usually remain bright pink to red in the weeks following the procedure.
 Your surgeon may prescribe medications to make this color subside more rapidly.
 After about two weeks or so, most patients can safely apply makeup to conceal this temporary color change.
 However, some pinkness may remain for up to six months.